gcaracas/thehybridprotocol/hybridprotocol-frontend/__tests__/frontend-tests-summary.md

 - ✅ **Error handling is robust and user-friendly** - **WORKING**
 - ✅ **Loading states provide good user feedback** - **WORKING**

-## Total Test Count: 36+ Tests
+## Total Test Count: 46+ Tests

-The comprehensive test suite includes over 36 individual test cases covering all aspects of the single pages functionality.
+The comprehensive test suite includes over 46 individual test cases covering all aspects of the single pages functionality, including the new ContentMetadata component.
 All core functionality tests are working perfectly.

 ## ⚠️ **React act() Warnings**